sauercrowd/kitematic-docker/README.md

     mitcookies=($(xauth list))
     set +f; unset IFS

-Now the magic cookes are saved in the MIT-MAGIC-COOKIES variable.
+Now the magic cookes are saved in the mitcookies variable.

 Next, start your container: